FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 The protection zone is an area of the 3D space represented as a sphere around the listener head.
 On channel-based room, it is set up by default to fit the radius of the speaker arrangement.
 On non-channel based room (binaural or HOA), it is by default set to two meters.

-It is important to understand that we should not put a source inside this zone, as most of the pan law or spatialization strategy are incapable of creating the illusion that a sound source comes from in front of the speakers.
+It is important to understand that we should not put a source inside this zone, as most of the pan law or spatialization strategies are incapable of creating the illusion that a sound source comes from in front of the speakers.

 When a source is placed inside the protection zone, its distance will no more induce a drop of presence, meaning that the distance does not have any effect in this zone.

 As its name implies, the protection zone exists to prevent weird behavior when sources are placed inside itself.
 Thus, in this case, you will notice that the presence vector turn red.
 This should warn you that what you see may not be related to what you hear.

-Two behaviors can happen when a source is inside the protection zone.
-It can either be replaced at the top of the sphere or being looked at a constant azimuth.
+Two behaviors can happen when a source is inside the protection zone:
+- it can be replaced at the top of the sphere
+- it can be replaced being looked at a constant azimuth.

 This behavior is set by the “**source over listener head**” parameter, which is on by default.

 ## The presence of a source